Laurence Tribe: Political involvement

 In 2004, Tribe acknowledged having plagiarized several phrases and a sentence in his 1985 book, God Save this Honorable Court, from a 1974 book by Henry Abraham.
 After an investigation, Tribe was reprimanded by Harvard for "a significant lapse in proper academic practice," but the investigation concluded that Tribe did not intend to plagiarize.

 Tribe has stirred controversy due to his promotion of conspiracy theories about Donald Trump's fitness for the presidency.
 Dartmouth political scientist Brendan Nyhan harshly criticized Tribe, saying that he "has become an important vector of misinformation and conspiracy theories on Twitter."
 According to McKay Coppins of The Atlantic, Tribe has been "an especially active booster" of the Palmer Report, "a liberal blog known for peddling conspiracy theories".
 Tribe removed the posted tweets following the Palmer Report and contests the accuracy of the story of controversy.

+On August 8, 2023, The New York Times reported that Kenneth Chesebro, who initially laid out "a plot to use false slates of electors to subvert the 2020 election", referred to comments by Tribe, to which Tribe responded that his referred comments were "a gross misrepresentation of my scholarship” by Chesebro, and were "taken out of context".

+On August 19, 2023, several legal constitutional scholars, including conservative legal scholar J. Michael Luttig and Tribe, argued that former U.S. President Donald Trump is now barred from presidential office under section 3 of the 14th Amendment because of his alleged support for the January 6 United States Capitol attack.

+In 2025, Tribe argued that the power that Elon Musk and his Department of Government Efficiency attempt to exercise over the U.S. federal government is illegal.
+Tribe says that Musk "absolutely" faces a conflict of interest in his roles as a government contractor and federal employee.

 Cases

 The following is a list of cases Tribe has argued in the Supreme Court, as of the end of 2005:

 Tribe has argued 26 cases in the U.S. Circuit Courts of Appeals: